Circle time provides a wealth of learning opportunities for children. The focus on interaction means circle should be a language rich experience.

 - Balance active and quieter activities to keep the children engaged.

 To help the learning continue after circle time is over:

 - Retell the stories that you have read using dramatic play or in the writing centre.

 - Use the books, games and other materials throughout the day.

 - Take photos and videos to share with families.
 Remember to highlight the root skills from the ELECT Framework that you are working on.

 - Incorporate songs and stories into newsletters for families.

 - Invite family members to share stories, traditions, talents, and hobbies.

 - Use story extension activities.
-For new ideas, consult books like: Story Stretchers or Story Stretchers for Infants, Toddlers, and Twos by Shirley C. Raines.
+Click here and here for some suggestions to use with popular children’s books.
+For new ideas, you can consult books like Story Stretchers or Story Stretchers for Infants, Toddlers, and Twos by Shirley C. Raines.